pcamus/software-snippets/README.md

 - [Simple_csv](/Simple_csv): program in MicroPython to write numerical data in a csv formatted file.
 - [wifi_access](/wifi_access): using network module to access a WiFi network.
 - [ntp](/ntp): getting time with NTP.
+- [BLE](/BLE): using Bluetooth Low Energy in MicroPython with the Pico.